-In close partnership with the City of Berkeley and a team of housing developers, BART is planning fr a welcoming transit-oriented development (TOD) at North Berkeley station to complement the surrounding walkable residential neighborhood, and the nearby shopping corridor on University Avenue.
+In close partnership with the City of Berkeley and a team of housing developers, BART is planning a welcoming transit-oriented development (TOD) at North Berkeley station to complement the surrounding walkable residential neighborhood, and the nearby shopping corridor on University Avenue.

-The City laid the foundation for the project with an extensive community engagement process.
+The City of Berkeley laid the foundation for the project with an extensive community engagement process.
 Among the goals that residents of Berkeley identified for TOD at North Berkeley are new homes affordable to people with a variety of incomes, limited non-residential uses (such as childcare or commuter-focused amenities) that help reduce the need for driving, and a connection for the Ohlone Greenway serving people walking, rolling, and biking.
 BART anticipates that new homes and amenities will be built on about 5.5 acres of BART-owned land surrounding the station including the main parking area.

 The Project